UniGO: Global Opportunity Program

 • Applications open 1 April - 8 June 2025

 • Applicants notified within 4–6 weeks of submitting your application.
 Conditional offers will be made on a first come, first served basis.
-Apply early to avoid disappointment.
+With limited spots available, we encourage early applications to avoid disappointment.

-• Pre-departure Workshops (face to face and online): November - December 2025
+• Unit commences with mandatory Pre-departure Workshops (face to face and online): 24 November - 13 December 2025

 • Travel will take place between 10 January - 7 February 2026